-The Trial
+6. The Trial

-As a member of the jury you will either view the trial from a separate room or from within the main courtroom.
+As a member of the jury you will view the trial from a location separate to the courtroom.
 When you enter the room you will be directed to your allocated seat, you must stay in this seat for court purposes.

-If you develop symptoms of coronavirus during a trial, you must alert the clerk of court immediately.
+If you develop symptoms of the coronavirus during a trial, you must alert a member of SCTS staff immediately.
 You will then be excused.
 With physical distancing in place, other jurors will not need to self-isolate and the trial will continue.

-All documents that are given to you during the trial will be disinfected and passed to you by a member of staff who will be wearing gloves and a mask.
+All documents that are given to you during the trial will passed to you by a member of staff who will be wearing gloves.
 Where jurors are provided with a document, we ask that they do not share them.

-Personal Protective Equipment
+7. Personal Protective Equipment

-We will provide you with suitable face covering for you to use whilst travelling around the building.
+We will provide you with suitable face covering which you must use whilst travelling around the Jury Centre until seated.
 You can bring your own covering should you wish.
-You will be asked to remove this whilst in the courtroom.
+You may remove your face covering once seated but can continue to wear your face covering during trial proceedings if you wish.